zatton/Rythm.js/README.md

 rythm.maxValueHistory = value;

 /* Set the music the page will dance to.
- * @audioElement : HTMLAudioElement
+ * @audioUrl : '../example/mysong.mp3'
  */
-rythm.setMusic(audioElement);
+rythm.setMusic(audioUrl);

 /* Adjust music's gain.
- * value : Number
+ * @value : Number
  */
 rythm.setGain(value);

 /* Add your own rythm-class
- * elementClass: Class that you want to link your rythm to.
+ * @elementClass: Class that you want to link your rythm to.
- * startValue: The starting frequence of your rythm.
+ * @startValue: The starting frequence of your rythm.
- * nbValue: The number of frequences of your rythm.
+ * @nbValue: The number of frequences of your rythm.
  * 1024 Frequences, your rythm will react to the average of your selected frequences.
  * Exemples : bass 0-10 ; medium 150-40 ; high 500-100
  */
 rythm.addRythm(elementClass, startValue, nbValue);

+/* Plug your computer microphone to rythm.js
+ * This function return a promise resolved when the microphone is up.
+ */
+rythm.plugMicrophone().then(function(){...})

 //Let's dance
 rythm.start();